mlte-team/a2it/framework/1_SDMT.md

 # System Dependent Model Testing
 ### Objective and Rationale
 Machine learning models and the systems into which they are integrated must be functional in their desired context, as well as robust to an array of potential circumstances.
 This section lists properties that should be considered for model and system requirements and how those are prioritized, including weighing tradeoffs ([Ribeiro et al. 2020](https://homes.cs.washington.edu/~wtshuang/static/papers/2020-acl-checklist.pdf)).

+TODO(Kyle): Should we add your definition of property here?

-We recommend selecting the subset of these properties that are most relevant for your application.
+Model and system teams should select the subset of these properties that are most relevant for your application.
 Ensure that you track the values of the metrics associated with these properties; we recommend existing experiment tracking services such as [MlFlow Tracking](https://mlflow.org/docs/latest/tracking.html) or [Weights and Biases Experiments](https://wandb.ai/site/experiment-tracking).

 ## System Dependent Model Testing (SDMT) Properties

 **Structure**

-The properties are organized into four categoris:
+The properties are organized into four categories:
 - Functionality
 - Robustness
 - Costs